kiva/protocol-common/docs/migrate.to.v1.md

 There are several significant changes from 0.x.x to 1.x.x:
 * Breaking: Protocol-Common is now published as an ESModule library.
 * Breaking: Minimum node version supported is node 16.
-* Breaking: The underlying logging mechanism has been swapped out for Pino logger.
+* Breaking: The underlying logging mechanism (Winston) has been swapped out for Pino logger.
 * Breaking: Protocol-Common now provides shallow-imports and does not support deep imports.
-* Clients no longer need to keep a @nest/axios dependency in sync with Protocol-Common's version.
+* Breaking: New ProtocolHttpService implementation.

 ## Protocol-Common is now published as an ESModule library.